 Controls

-The controls on your overdrive pedal will generally fall into three main categories: Gain, Volume, and Equalization.
+The controls on the best overdrive pedals will generally fall into three main categories: Gain, Volume, and Equalization.

 Gain (also referred to as Drive or Overdrive) controls the amount of overdrive present in your signal, with lower levels adding subtle grit to the tone, while higher settings apply more overdrive saturation.